Alon-Avisar/Alon-Avisar/README.md

 Full-Stack / Frontend Web Developer with knowledge and experience writing single-page-applications Using the latest WEB technologies such as Node.js, Vue.js, Vuex, React.js and Angular.
 A team player, hard worker, focusing on problem solving and detailed orientation, self-learner , organized , determined and adapt quickly to new environments.

-<h3 align="center">At the moment I'm software developer student at Coding academy </h3>
+<h3 align="center">At the moment I'm software developer student at Coding academy</h3>

-• 🧲 A people's person, tech lover,determined and adapt quickly to new environments
+• 🧲 A people's person, tech lover,determined and adapt quickly to new environments.

-• 🌴 Proficient in building single-page apps (At the moment I work as an **instructor in Coding Academy**).

 • 🎯 High self-disciplined with a constant drive for professional excellence.